-With all the hectic schedules and numerous things to do daily, everyday drama is almost a routine.
+With everyone's hectic schedules and numerous things tasks to do daily, everyday drama is almost a routine.
 We are so busy all the time and we hardly appreciate the little things in life.
 Sometimes we ought not to go through all of the tasks to accomplish anything anymore, we just want it done.
 We like to do the same things we do but in a short and simple way.

 Use a cooler to store your food.